mattparker/lamplighthelp/source/16-6-1_System_Administration-_Adding_and_Editing_Workareas_and_Subworkareas.markdown

 It is possible to add a number of {{workarea}}s to this list in one go.
 - Above the list of existing {{workarea}}s, click on the 'bulk add {{workarea}}' button.
 - In the pop-up box, type the names of the {{workarea}}s you want to add.
 Each one should be separated by a semi-colon, but you don't need any spaces between each one.
-For example 'Breaks;1:1 Counselling;Housing Advice;Lunch Club'.
+For example 'Breaks;1:1 Counselling;Lunch Club'.

 ![Adding Multiple {{Workarea}}s](16.6.1b.png)

 - Once you have finished this, click 'add all'.
 - These new {{workarea}}s will appear at the bottom of your list.
 You will now need to click on the editing icon (a pen and paper)  to open up the details, assign it a colour and decide which {{project}}s it will be available to.
-For more on this, see 'Adding a Single {{Workarea}} above.
+For more on this, see 'Adding a Single {{Workarea}}' above.

 ![Editing {{Workarea}}s in the List](16.6.1c.png)